Find out how Visma e-conomic used custom Unless drop-in components, bringing the load time from 10 seconds to 300 milliseconds.

 Visma e-conomic opted for a combination of behavior and in-app data, as well as information from the data lake in order to provide a real-time, hyper-personalized, and account-specific onboarding experience.

-Particularly during the onboarding stage where users are new and there may be a fresh out of water feeling, it is very valuable to provide them with help and educational content.
+Particularly during the onboarding stage where users are new and there may be a fresh out the water feeling, it is very valuable to provide them with help and educational content.
 Often you have to educate your users on the subject broadly and your product specifically while making sure they take the actions that are crucial to the use of your application.
-Visma e-conomic implemented a variety of Unless experiences for this purpose.
+Visma e-conomic implemented a variety of Unless experiences for this purpose including bars, sideboxes, and custom inline components.

-One approach was replacing one of the blocks in their homepage of the application with a personalized Unless component that would fit the e-conomic branding and dashboard well.
+One approach was replacing one of the blocks on the homepage of the application with a personalized Unless component that would fit the e-conomic branding and dashboard well.
 In addition to being aesthetically pleasing, this was especially important in order to match the design guidelines of e-conomic.

 Let’s take a look at some examples.